jbshep/conversational-python-legacy/chapters/ch2_cond.md

 if the expression `cats > 19`  is true.
 A sequence of statements separated together by indentation (i.e., tabs) is called a *block* of statements.

-Let’s try one more thing to understand how tabs/indentation work.
+Let's try one more thing to understand how tabs/indentation work.
 What happens if we de-indent line 5, i.e., the first line under the `if`?

 ```python, options: "linenos": true, "hl_lines": [5]